Who may apply?

 Applications are welcome from Danish publishers who wish to publish a Danish translation of a work or from foreign publishers wishing to publish a work translated from Danish.

-Foreign theatre companies staging Danish plays in translation are also welcome to apply for funding.
+Theatre companies staging plays in translation are also welcome to apply for funding.

 Applications for support can only be made after the applicant has acquired the rights to the work and signed a contract with a translator.
-The Danish Arts Foundation’s Committee for Literary Project Funding cannot grant support to a translation published before the deadline for which the application is submitted or to a play text, which already been staged in the recipient country.
+The Danish Arts Foundation’s Committee for Literary Project Funding cannot grant support to a translation published before the deadline for which the application is submitted.
+Neither can the committee grant support to a play text if the play has already been staged in the recipient country.
+Funding is only granted to plays that have been purchased for staging or publishing in printed form.

-Note: Grants for the translation of Nordic works into other Nordic languages must be applied for in the Nordic Translations Fund.
-Production costs of Nordic titles can be applied for in this support scheme.
+Note: Grants for the translation of Nordic works to other Nordic languages must be applied for in the Nordic Translation Fund.
+Funding for the production of illustrated Nordic works must be applied for in this Fund.

 Purpose of the program

 The purpose of the fund is to promote Danish literature and drama abroad, as well as translated literature in Denmark.

 Grants are available for the translation of fictional literature (prose, poetry and drama), non-fiction of general cultural interest (including essays and biographies), comic books and children’s literature.
 Funding for the production of illustrated works can also be applied for.

 How your application will be evaluated?